1562628-AnnaAlonso/PokemonWithStats/README.md

 The repository is composed as follows:
 - data: contains the csv of the dataset
 - img: contains images from results
-- requirements.txt: file that contains all the libraries that this project uses
 - results.ipynb: notebook where the project has been developed